MonashNovaRover/nova/nixfiles/doc/nixos.md

 ISO images of NixOS with our custom modules are available from [Hydra](./hydra.md).

-The following links go to the latest ISO builds.
+The following links go to the latest generic PC ISO builds.
 There are four variants:

 - [base](https://hydra.novarover.space/job/nova/isos/x86_64-linux.iso-base/latest/download-by-type/file/iso): The standard NixOS installer, with the `nova` user and binary cache